html-next/smoke-and-mirrors/README.md

 ## Funding

 OSS is often a labor of love.
-Skyrocket is largely built with that love.
+Smoke And Mirrors is largely built with that love.

 <a href='https://pledgie.com/campaigns/30822'><img alt='Click here to lend your support to: Smoke-and-mirrors: Ambitious infinite-scroll and svelte rendering for Ember applications and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/30822.png?skin_name=chrome' border='0' ></a>